French

 Placement

-The Department of French offers a broad range of language classes to accomodate as many students as possible.
-It is therefore imperative that students consult the Department before registering for a French course for the first time at UNB.
+The Department of French offers a broad range of language classes to accommodate all types of students from true beginners to Francophones.
+It is therefore important that students consult the Department before registering for a French course for the first time at UNB.
 To begin the process, students should contact the departmental secretary in Tilley Hall, room 231 (email: french@unb.ca

 The Department of French cannot guarantee a place in a course until this consultation has taken place.
 The Department reserves the right to remove from the class lists or wait lists any students who have not consulted the Department or who miss three consective class hours within the first two weeks of classes.